Do you know that feeling when you hear what’s meant to be a compliment from someone, but there’s something wrong with it?

 ‘I know you didn’t mean anything by that, but something didn’t quite feel right about what you said.
 Can we talk it through?’”

-In the Pumble example below, after a meeting in which her manager mispronounced her name, Saoirse decided to write to her manager and explain how she feels about it.
+In the exchange below, after a meeting in which her manager mispronounced her name, Saoirse wrote to her manager and explained how she felt about it.

-Mind you, she’s not criticizing her manager Katie, but rather Katie’s microaggression.
+She’s not criticizing her manager, Katie, but rather Katie’s microaggression.
 Aside from that, she’s even offering a quick solution to the problem.

 Tip #3: Pick your battles